moskewcz/boda/INSTALL.md

-### WIP : Getting Started
+# WIP : Getting Started

 ## Boda config file setup (can be done after build if desired)
-# note: all commands should be run from boda directory
+### note: all commands should be run from boda directory

-first, copy and rename my sample configuration file from the root directory to the lib dir as a template for yours:
+First, copy and rename my sample configuration file from the root directory to the lib dir as a template for yours:

     cp mwm_boda_cfg.xml lib/boda_cfg.xml